 If you want a medium format look, using the PROCESS 645 action for more detail.

-Photoshop will run a complex series of processes including a Silver Efex Pro 2 grain pass.
+Photoshop will run a complex series of filters and actions including a Silver Efex Pro 2 grain pass to emulate the film’s real effects.

 If Silver Efex Pro 2 does not run, ensure the plugin is installed and accessible from the Filter / Nik Collection menu.